 7] Check for faulty Hardware items and deport them momentarily

 Sometimes, blue screen errors like DRIVER VERIFIER DMA VIOLATION can be triggered from a faulty Hardware accessory like RAM or Motherboard as well.
-Hard Disk itself can have bad areas formed inside due to maintain it in poor condition.
+Hard Disk itself can have bad areas formed inside due to maintaining it in poor condition.
 In such cases, you may have to go for a complete replacement to fix the error.

 Some people have also recently discovered blue Screen error when connecting hardware accessories like mouse or printer.
-Such issues have got fix very easily when you disconnect them for a temporary period of time.
-So, if you have a blue screen error after connecting those hardware items, deport momentarily and then reboot Windows 10 eventually.
+Such issues have got fixed very easily when you disconnect them for a temporary period of time.
+So, if you have a blue screen error after connecting those hardware items, deport momentarily and then reboot Windows 10 or 11 eventually.
 Hope the error code will not show up in the next startup.

 8] Keep BIOS of the device updated always to fix DRIVER VERIFIER DMA VIOLATION